 To change your school support declaration, please submit a School Support Declaration form by mail or call 311 (780-442-5311, if outside Edmonton) to have this form mailed to you.

-This unique password is required to log in to our secure website for property owners.
+This unique access code is required to add a property to your profile on our secure website for property owners.

 Assessment Review Board Deadline and Fee